Home

 $$ mean = \sum\limits_{i = 1}^n {x_i p_i} $$

-where $# x_i #$ – random variables, $# p_i #$ – their probabilities
+Here, $# x_i #$ represents random variables, and $# p_i #$ is the probability of each variable.

 As can be seen from the formula, the average value of a random variable is a weighted sum of values where weights are equal to the corresponding probabilities.